Silver–Russell syndrome

 Silver–Russell syndrome (SRS), also called Silver–Russell dwarfism, is a rare congenital growth disorder.
-In the United States it is usually referred to as Russell–Silver syndrome (RSS), and Silver–Russell syndrome elsewhere.
+In the United States it is usually referred to as Russell–Silver syndrome, and Silver–Russell syndrome elsewhere.
 It is one of 200 types of dwarfism and one of five types of primordial dwarfism.

 Silver–Russell syndrome occurs in approximately one out of every 50,000 to 100,000 births.
 Males and females seem to be affected with equal frequency.

 Signs and symptoms

 Although confirmation of a specific genetic marker is in a significant number of individuals, there are no tests to clearly determine if this is what a person has.
 As a syndrome, a diagnosis is typically given for children upon confirmation of the presence of several symptoms listed below.

 Symptoms are intrauterine growth restriction (IUGR) combined with some of the following: